Ajamillion/clode/README.md

   --stats-output ./stats.json --delta-output ./delta.json --diagnosis-output ./diagnosis.json --calibration-output ./calibration.json
 ```

 The command prints a human-readable summary by default; pass `--json` for machine-readable output.
-Optional flags mirror the gateway defaults so Studio results and CLI analyses stay aligned, and the summary now calls out the SPL 95th-percentile absolute delta alongside RMSE/MAE/bias/correlation/R² and worst-case error for a balanced sense of fit quality.
+Optional flags mirror the gateway defaults so Studio results and CLI analyses stay aligned, and the summary now calls out the SPL 95th-percentile absolute delta alongside RMSE/MAE/bias/correlation/R², the highest and lowest signed deltas, and worst-case error for a balanced sense of fit quality.

 Add `--apply-overrides` to trigger a second solver run that applies the derived calibration overrides and reports the corrected SPL, phase, and impedance errors.
 When enabled you can capture the calibrated metrics via `--calibrated-stats-output`, `--calibrated-delta-output`, and `--calibrated-diagnosis-output` alongside the baseline results.